Average Lifespans of Most Major Appliances

 Water heaters last anywhere from 8–12 years.
 Well pumps last between 8 and 10 years (depending on usage) and a sump pump will typically last around 5–10 years.

-Garage door openers can last 20 years or more, but you’ll probably end up needing a replacement sooner than you think, and when you do, it costs anywhere from $220 to $499.
+Garage door openers can last 20 years or more, but you’ll probably end up needing a replacement sooner than you think, and when you do, it costs anywhere from $220 to $499, according to HomeAdvisor.

 Common Appliance Repairs and What They Cost

 While many appliances last anywhere from 8-20 years, this usually factors in routine maintenance.
 It is also important to remember that, when you’re purchasing a home, unless your appliances are 100% brand new, you have no real record of the maintenance and upkeep.
 Here is a breakdown of some of the most commonly reported appliance repairs and what they cost: